Cartroo/ttrack/README.md

 --------------------

 When executed with no arguments, TTrack enters interactive mode.
-Commands can be entered at the prompt, and tab-completion should work for command names and most arguments.
+Commands can be entered at the `ttrack>>>` prompt, and tab-completion should work for command names and most arguments.

 The `help` command can be used to list available commands, providing a command as an argument provides more detailed help for that command.
 For